The Chronicle of Georgia: How to Visit, Tips, & More

 And just like that, we’ve covered everything you need to know about the Chronicle of Georgia!

-If you want to know anything else about exploring Tbilisi, check out our guides to all the things the city is famous for, the top 17 reasons I love the place, and our action-packed three-day itinerary of excitement and adventure.
+If you want to know anything else about exploring Tbilisi, check out our guides to all the things the city is famous for, the top 17 reasons I love the place, a selection of the best museums in Tbilisi, and our action-packed three-day itinerary of excitement and adventure.

 Thanks for stopping by, you handsome hero… and we’ll see you again soon!